J-sindhu/galleryApp/README.md

 In this project, let's build a **Gallery App** by applying the concepts we have learned till now.

+This is my GalleryApp project Link : https://sintugallerapp.ccbp.tech

 ### Refer to the image below:

 <br/>